Joeccp/SBA/docs/logs.md

 IT SHOULD NOT BE USED TO CHECK OR REVIEW LARGE AMOUNTS OF INFORMATION/DATA (SUCH AS HOUSES AND TICKETS INFORMATION).

+## Information on log files
+The name of the log files is the time of executing the program.
+The format of a log message is `%(asctime)s --> %(levelname)s @%(name)s --> %(message)s`,
+where `asctime` is the time, `levelname` is the log level, `name` is where the log message was sent, `message` is the log message.
+Most of the log information should be, and is designed to be, very intuitive.

+(P.S.
+In most of the circumstances, `name` is the function / method name where the log message was sent.)

 <br/><br/>

 ---